Membership of the DDPI

 Therapists and practitioners become members of DDPI once they have started their certification as a DDPI-approved Practitioner in Dyadic Developmental Psychotherapy.

-DDPI-approved certificates have the DDPI logo on and are countersigned by the President of DDPI Board, Dan Hughes.
+DDPI-approved certificates have the DDPI logo on and are countersigned by the founder of DDP, Dan Hughes.
 All individuals who wish to become DDPI-approved Practitioners in DDP should check whether the practicum they are undertaking will receive a DDPI-approved certificate.

 Only DDPI-approved Practitioners, Consultants and Trainers are listed on the the DDP Network website.

 Membership of DDPI does not include the right to have a profile included on the DDP Network website.